dmitrii-marin/alpha_expansion/README.md

 # Alpha Expansion

-This is a multi-thread wrapper over [GCO v3](https://vision.cs.uwaterloo.ca/code/).
+This is a multi-thread Python wrapper over [GCO v3](https://vision.cs.uwaterloo.ca/code/).

 ## Compile and install